 Renata pauses at the door and turns to Teresa.
 "No matter what happens, I am ready now to accept my fate.
-I surrender to God's will and I am sheltered beneath Mary's veil."
+I surrender to God's will.
+I will be sheltered beneath Mary's veil."

 A strong gust of wind blows up against the two women, lifting their skirts and sending dust and grit into their eyes.
-Renata turns to open the door.
+Renata cups her eyes and turns to open the door.

 "Renata, wait!"
 It's Arthur.
 "Can I please go in with you?"

 She studies him.
 She shrugs.
 "I guess there will be no harm in that."

 He's up the stairs before she opens the door.
 He gently cups her elbow.